 Hale Center Theatre

-This circular theatre has all the bells and whistles to surprise and delight patrons with Christmas songs and dance.
+This circular theater has all the bells and whistles to surprise and delight patrons with Christmas songs and dance.
 If you have never seen A Christmas Carol, I would recommend watching it as a family holiday tradition.
 It reminds us to think less about money, and more about how we treat people and serving others.